Easy Cast

 maybe not in Release builds.
 In a Debug build, or when the always_assert

-crate feature is used, cast
+crate feature is used, cast and conv will panic on inexact conversions.

-In Release builds without this flag, the cast reduces to just x as T
+In Release builds without this flag, the cast reduces to just x as T.

-The same is not true for try_cast
+The same is not true for try_cast and try_from which always fail on

 inexact conversions.